mcyemmy/YemisArcade/Info.md

 - ngOnInit() is invoked only once and that is right after the first instantiation of a directive's data-bound properties and before any of its children have been checked. ngAfterViewInit() is invoked after a component's view, and its children's views has been fully instantiated.
 To use ngOnInit, you have to first import onInit from the Angular core module.
 - Pipes - Used for transforming the view outputs.
 For example - date pipi, text transform pipe.
 Multiple pipe is called Pipe Chaining.
 - Install nodejs with package manager option >> (anywhere) npm install -g @angular/cli >> (under desired folder path) ng new ProjectFolderName >> cd into ProjectFolderName >> ng serve (or first run "ng install" if "ng serve" doesn't work)
+- Angular vs ReactJS - React changes native html attribute names, for example class is classnames while Angular is built on Typescript.
+Angular is more suitable for companies with big teams, is more scalable, has free open source license unpatented like reactJS, Angular has steeper(greater) learning curve, takers longer development time due to lots of syntax load.
+There's no best tool, just use what suits company need.
+If you like simplicity, choose Vue or ReactJS.
 - Typescript is a strongly Typed and class-based Javascript.

 // URLs (Angular)